hdh7485/ROS-and-Gazobe/README.md

 # ROS-and_Gazebo
-This is study for ros and gazebo
+The repository for studying ros and gazebo.
 ## Dependency
 - Ubuntu 16.04 LTS
 - ros-kinetic